Defined Licence: Requirements and Conditions for Supervised Practice as the Most Responsible Physician

 5. Supervision

 All physicians holding a Defined licence must be subject to supervision.
-Defined licensees must have a Supervisor approved by the College at all times.
+At all times, Defined licensees must have a Supervisor approved by the College.
 The Supervisor must hold a Full licence, Academic licence or Defined licence on Sponsor-only Oversight7.
 The Supervisor must be engaged in a scope of practice comparable to the supervised licensee.

 The supervision plan is determined by the Registrar or Registration Committee and can be modified by the Registrar or Registration Committee in response to physician performance.

-Physicians issued a Defined licence after September 1, 2022, will be subject to concentrated supervision for a minimum of six months and maximum of 24 months.
+Physicians holding a Defined licence will be subject to Standard supervision for a minimum of six months and maximum of 24 months.

 For all holders of a Defined licence, the supervised physician is responsible for the costs of supervision.